gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 #### -d decorrelator mode

-Specify the type of decorrelation to apply to the input data.
-It must be one
+Specify the type of decorrelation applied by the encoder.
+It must be one of:
-of:

-- 0: don't apply any decorrelation.
-The (possibly quantized) samples are coded directly by the entropy coder.
+- `0`: didn't apply any decorrelation.
+The (possibly quantized) samples were coded directly by the entropy coder.

-- 1: apply DPCM prediction using the immediately previous sample, and code the prediction errors.
-The dynamic range of the data is not expanded.
+- `1`: applied DPCM prediction using the immediately previous sample, and codeed the prediction errors.

-- 2: apply prediction using the average of the two previous samples.
+- `2`: applied prediction using the average of the two previous samples.

+- `3`: applied the prediction function employed by the JPEG-LS algorithm

+- `4`: applied prediction using the average of two left, left, left-north and north samples

+#### -w samples per row

+For 2D data, if decorrelators `3` or `4` were selected, this parameter must be passed to indicate the number of samples per row, i.e., the image width.

-#### -v
+#### -v show version

 Tool shows version information.

-#### -h
+#### -h show help

 Tool shows help information.